SofaPirate/Plaquette/docs/Alarm.rst

 Alarm
 =====

-A digital source unit that counts time and becomes "on" when time is up.
+An alarm clock digital source unit.
+Counts time and becomes "on" when time is up.
 The alarm can be started, stopped, and resumed.

 When started, the alarm stays "off" until it reaches its timeout duration, after